korpling/pepperModules-ElanModules/README.md

 ![SaltNPepper project](./gh-site/img/SaltNPepper_logo2010.png)
 # ElanModules
 This project provides an importer to support the [ELAN format](https://tla.mpi.nl/tools/tla-tools/elan/) in the linguistic converter framework Pepper (see https://github.com/korpling/pepper).
-A detailed description of that mapping can be found in section [ElanModules](#details).
+A detailed description of that mapping can be found in section [ElanImporter](#details).

 Pepper is a pluggable framework to convert a variety of linguistic formats (like [TigerXML](http://www.ims.uni-stuttgart.de/forschung/ressourcen/werkzeuge/TIGERSearch/doc/html/TigerXML.html), the [EXMARaLDA format](http://www.exmaralda.org/), [PAULA](http://www.sfb632.uni-potsdam.de/paula.html) etc.) into each other.
 Furthermore Pepper uses Salt (see https://github.com/korpling/salt), the graph-based meta model for linguistic data, which acts as an intermediate model to reduce the number of mappings to be implemented.
 That means converting data from a format _A_ to format _B_ consists of two steps.
 First the data is mapped from format _A_ to Salt and second from Salt to format _B_.
 This detour reduces the number of Pepper modules from _n<sup>2</sup>-n_ (in the case of a direct mapping) to _2n_ to handle a number of n formats.